fstpackage/fstcore/cran-comments.md

 ## Submission

-This release addresses build problems experienced by users with older compilers where assembler code in the bundled ZSTD library is not compiled correctly.
-To avoid this problem on later releases, additional platforms have been added to the test environment.
+This release addresses build problems using the g++ 15 compiler where the <cstdint> header is reported missing.
+Also, the bundled LZ4 and ZSTD libraries have been updated to the latest versions.

 ## Test environments

+* Debian unstable using gcc-snapshot 15.0.0 20241220 (experimental)
 * macOS 12.6.9 using R 4.3.2 and bundled ZSTD and LZ4 libs on github build infrastructure
 * macOS 12.6.9 using R 4.3.2 and system ZSTD and LZ4 libs on github build infrastructure
 * macOS 11.7.10 using R 4.3.2 and bundled ZSTD and LZ4 libs on github build infrastructure